Anku5hk/Programmers_guide_to_Python/book.md

 # <class '__main__.MyClass1'>, <class 'object'>]
 print(child.para1, child.para2, child.my_para1) # 5 20 42
 ```
-4. **Hierarchical**: A parent/super class is inherited by more than one child/sub class.
+4. **Hierarchical**: A parent/super class is inherited by more than one child/subclass.
 ```Python
 ## Example: inherit a base class by 2 sub classes
 class MyParent: